rogorido/sistercities/sistercities.md

 Other scales with gradients (`scales_colour_gradient2` and `scales_colour_gradientn`) have other possibilities.
 I encourage you to explore them looking at the [documentation page](http://ggplot2.tidyverse.org/reference/scale_gradient.html).
 By the way: as you can see from the plot, small cities tend to establish relationships with cities which  are not so distant.

 Finally we will slightly modify the legend, which is something (as I have already mentioned) which is controlled by the scales.
-We want to modify of course the terrible title of the legend and to
+We want to modify of course the terrible title of the legend and some of its parameters:

 ```{r}
 p2 <- p2 + scale_colour_gradient(low = "white",